ettenauer/akka-asteroid-belt/README.md

 If two asteroids are crossing paths, the asteroid with the smaller weight is destroyed and cannot move anymore.
 The state information about the asteroids are visible on a status dashboard (default page) and updated in realtime via signalR.

+In case of a failover the moved asteroid actors are recreated with their inital state since the project doesn't use a persistent storage.

 ## What is used?
 * Akka.NET with Clustering: https://getakka.net/articles/clustering/cluster-overview.html
 * Petabridge Cluster Management: https://cmd.petabridge.com/